 The above side effects are very rare.

-Tell your doctor if you notice anything else that is making you feel unwell.
+Tell your pharmacist or doctor if you notice anything else that is making you feel unwell.
 Other side effects not listed here or not yet known may happen in some people.

 Keep your medicine in the original container until it is time to take it.

-Store your EZOVIR tablets in a dry place where the temperature stays below 25°C.
+Store your EZOVIR tablets in a dry place at room temperature.

 Do not leave the tablets in the car or on window sills.
 Heat and dampness can destroy some medicines.
 EZOVIR tablets will keep best if they are stored cool and dry.